 \textbf{Equilibrium strategy.} We are interested in characterizing an equilibrium strategy $\mathbf{p}^e = (p^e_1, p^e_2, p^e_3 )\in\Delta(\mathcal{A})$, such that under the stationary state distribution induced by $\mathbf{p}^e$, each customer's choice is utility maximizing in expectation.
 In other words, $\mathbf{p}^e$ is a strategy such that for each $i \in \mathcal{A}$

-where the expectation is taken jointly w.r.t the random variables $Y_1, Y_2$ and the steady-state distribution of $X$ induced by $\mathbf{p}^e$.
-The following lemma, whose proof follows standard arguments (see Section \ref{lem:GG2_existence_proof} in the appendix), establishes existence and uniqueness of the targeted equilibrium strategy.
+where the expectation is taken jointly w.r.t the random variables $Y_1, Y_2$, and the stationary system state at arrival instants, $X$, induced by the strategy $\mathbf{p}^e$.
+The following lemma, whose proof follows standard arguments (see Section \ref{lem:GG2_existence_proof} in the appendix), establishes existence and uniqueness of the equilibrium strategy in focus.

 \begin{lemma} Assume the inter-arrival distribution $H$ is continuous.
 For any pair of distributions $(F_1,F_2)$ and parameters $R$ and $C$, there exists a unique symmetric Nash equilibrium strategy $\mathbf{p}^e$. \end{lemma}